siwoo-jung/OnlineMovieStore/README.md

 # Online Movie Store

 Online Movie Store application using TypeScript, npm, Azure SQL (MSSQL), and React.
-This is a project assignment for the course of **Software Programming Foundation and Data Modelling** offered by **Institute of Applied Technology** in collaboration with **TAFE NSW**, Australia.
+This is a project assignment for the course of **Software Programming Foundation and Data Modelling** offered by **Institute of Applied Technology** in collaboration with **TAFE NSW** in Australia.

 ## 1. Features